 There is an optional feature in Google Analytics called Enhanced eCommerce Tracking.

 Once you have enabled it on your shop and checked the stats through your Google Analytics property, you will see more detailed stats.

 Something like the products’ performance, sales performance, shopping, and checkout behavior.
 These reports will help you to understand how your shop is performing and how customers interact with your site.

 To enable Enhanced eCommerce Tracking with MonsterInsights.

-And after that, you will be able to log in to your MonsterInsights account, download the pro version plugin files.
-Once you have downloaded the ZIP file, you will need to install and activate the plugin on your WordPress website.
+And after that, you will be able to log in to your MonsterInsights account and download the pro version plugin files.
+Once you have downloaded the ZIP file, you must install and activate the plugin on your WordPress website.

 Installation and Activation

 Log in to your WordPress dashboard.

 Go to the add new plugins section and click on the upload plugin option.